cloudflare/cloudflare-docs/content/durable-objects/learning/durable-objects-migrations.md

 A migration is a mapping process from a class name to a runtime state.

-You must initiate a migration process when you create a new Durable Object class, or rename, delete, or transfer an existing Durable Objects class.
+You must initiate a migration process when you:

+* Create a new Durable Object class.
+* Rename a Durable Object class.
+* Delete a Durable Object class.
+* Transfer an existing Durable Objects class.

 This process informs the Workers runtime of the changes and provides it with instructions on how to deal with those changes.

 {{<Aside type="note">}}